This article was updated on September 5, 2018.

 One of the smartest ways to ensure HR is providing the correct information to payroll is by creating systems for employees.
 According to research from ADP, managers spend more time onboarding a new hire (equivalent of seven days) than HR does.
 So it's critical to implement procedures that help new hires be productive immediately.

-The simplest approach is leveraging a regional checklist that your global HR staff uses based on regionial variances, while onboarding a new employee.
+The simplest approach is leveraging a regional checklist that your global HR staff uses based on regional variances, while onboarding a new employee.
 This checklist should include required documents based on regional HR system and data requirements for payroll compliance.
 It may be necessary to create or update hiring policies (and other policies like status changes and performance evaluations) to include best practices found during your testing.
 Work directly with your accounting department or consultant for compliance advice.
 If you set the correct systems up initially, it will make updating with changes to the laws all that much easier down the line.

-The previously cited EY research reports that "payroll reporting and tax witholding ranked as the number one global compensation challenge."
+The previously cited EY research reports that "payroll reporting and tax withholding ranked as the number one global compensation challenge."
 So if you're working with two or more separate software systems — or worse, collecting paper time sheets — for HR and payroll, it's time to seriously consider investing in a fully integrated and comprehensive global system.